antsanchez/httpScan/README.md

 ### Download and Install

-#### Binary Distributions

-You can download the binaries for Linux, Windows and Mac that you will find under the binaries folder.

 #### Install From Source

 Just download and compile it as any other standard Go software.
 More info about Go: https://golang.org/